 - I have other health conditions.
 How can I best manage them together?

-- Do I need to restrict my activity in any way?
+- Do I need to restrict my or my child's activity?

 What to expect from your doctor